Information for students

 UTS: Information Technology provides a Unix shell, via SSH, with a home directory that is backed up regularly.
 Students can access additional services; this is normally organised by their lecturers.
 Services include Oracle, MySQL, PostgreSQL databases, Subversion repositories and internal websites.

-Breakout rooms and lounge areas
+Breakout pods and lounge areas

 Access to specific-purpose laboratories is arranged by the academic involved in a particular subject or research project.